Mary Hansen: Career

 By 1988, Hansen had moved to London and worked in various jobs.
 She soon became a backing singer with the Essex-based indie band the Wolfhounds.
 She met guitarist Tim Gane when the Wolfhounds performed alongside his indie pop band, McCarthy.
 Gane formed Stereolab, in 1990 with Lætitia Sadier (ex-McCarthy).
 Hansen joined Stereolab as second vocalist and guitarist in 1992.
 She also contributed percussion, keyboards, and occasional lead vocals.
 As a member of that band, Hansen recorded six studio albums from Transient Random-Noise Bursts with Announcements (August 1993) to Sound-Dust (August 2001).

 Outside of her work with Stereolab, Hansen sang on records by Brokeback, The High Llamas, Moonshake, and Mouse on Mars.
 She was a record producer, keyboard player and vocalist for the London underground group Chicano.

 In late 1999, Hansen combined with Seattle-formed space rock group Hovercraft to form Schema.
 An eponymous maxi-EP/mini-album was released on 19 September 2000 on avant-garde Kill Rock Stars imprint, 5 Rue Christine.
 AllMusic's François Couture described their style as "space rock, psychedelic rock, ambient pop, and artsy avant-rock" with the feature track being "Echolalia...
 Curvilinear" with its "ethereal female vocals, lots of guitar noise, and a driving rhythm section".

 Death

-On 9 December 2002, a truck hit and killed Hansen while she was riding her bicycle in London.
+On 9 December 2002, a truck driver hit and killed Hansen while she was riding her bicycle in London.
 Just before her death, she had bought a block of land in Maryborough, as she frequently spent time there with her family.
-Stereolab's subsequent release, Margerine Eclipse (2004) was dedicated to Hansen, with its track 'Feel and Triple' being a tribute to her.
+Stereolab's subsequent release, Margerine Eclipse (2004) was dedicated to Hansen, with its track "Feel and Triple" being a tribute to her.

 In 2004, Hybird, an EP of some of Hansen's music, was released posthumously.
 It also featured her artwork, contained three tracks which had been released in limited editions before her death, and a final track which was finished by Stereolab's Andy Ramsay.